-On October 1, 2018, we completed an underwritten public offering of 7,142,857 shares of our common stock, at a public offering price of \$1.40 per share.
+On October 1, 2018, we completed an underwritten public offering of7,142,857 shares of our common stock, at a public offering price of \$1.40 per share.
 Net proceeds to the Company from this offering were \$9.1 million after deducting underwriting discounts and commissions and costs paid by the Company.
 All of the shares sold in the offering were by the Company.
-The offering was made pursuant to the Shelf Registration Statement.
+The offering was made pursuant to the Company's 2017 shelf registration statement on Form S-3 (File No. 333-221120).